Evening | Weekend | Online

 After acceptance to St. Kate's, you'll receive an official transfer evaluation.
 St. Kate's evaluates transfer coursework on a course-by-course basis and awards credits for courses with a grade C- (or its equivalent) or higher, taken at a college or university that was regionally accredited at the time you attended.

-But you won't have to wait that long to understand how close you are to a St. Kate's bachelor's degree — come to an information session, or ask for an appointment with your admission counselor, and bring copies of your transcripts.
+But you won't have to wait that long to understand how close you are to a St. Kate's bachelor's degree — ask your admission counselor for a free transfer evaluation.
+Fax, e-mail, mail or drop off copies of your transcripts.
 We'll put together an unofficial evaluation, so you'll know where you stand even before you apply.
+Contact your admission counselor for a free transfer evaluation.

 Minnesota Transfer Curriculum and Associate of Arts